graearea/graearea.github.io/mirror-mounts.md

 ## Do you do different colours from black?
 Yes! for £5 more I can do a colour that I have filament for (currently Orange, Red, Green, Grey, Blue).
 I can do others but cost will be more.
 I'm not guaranteeing colour tone.

+## Can I use either Motamec or Spa mirrors
+Yes, although I personally think the Spa mirrors are better as they're more convex and a little stiffer (comparison [here](https://www.caterhamlotus7.club/forum/techtalk/motamec-vs-spa-mirrors-0)). they are a bit more finicky to fit and adjust though.
+I don't supply bolts correct for the Motamecs as I don't think they're as good (although I do have them on my car at the moment), but bolts are easily sorted.

 ## What if you think they're shit?
-cut them in half with a saw, photo them, I'll not ask you for any money.
+cut them in half with a saw, send me a photo them, I'll not ask you for any money.

 **Any questions or anything else, contact me 7@naughtyserver.com**